paradigmxyz/reth/book/cli/node.md

           [default: 25]

+      --rpc-max-blocks-per-filter <COUNT>
+          Maximum number of blocks that could be scanned per filter request.
+(0 = entire chain)

+          [default: 100000]

       --rpc-max-logs-per-response <COUNT>
-          Maximum number of logs that can be returned in a single response
+          Maximum number of logs that can be returned in a single response.
+(0 = no limit)

           [default: 20000]